econoalchemist/Passport-Batch2/03_Select-Feature.md

 </p>

 ## Cold Wallet
-Now that you have your hot wallet established and some bitcoin being CoinJoined in Whirlpool, you can set up the cold wallet extension on your Passport Batch 2.
+Now that you have your hot wallet established and some bitcoin being CoinJoined in Whirlpool, you can set up the cold wallet extension on your Passport.
 This will be the account you are sending your CoinJoined outputs to for long term cold storage.
 Using a separate seed from your primary cold storage seed for this process is recommended.
 If you want to import it to a hot wallet at anytime in the future and continue mixing those UTXOs as free-riders it will expose the seed to an internet connected device.

-- Power on your Passport Batch 2 and log into it.
+- Power on your Passport and log into it.
 - From the main menu navigate to `Extensions`.
 - Then toggle on `Postmix`.
 - With the right arrow control, navigate over to the newly added Postmix account and scroll down to `Connect Wallet`.